spiritphyz/AWS-Serverless-Guides/guides/Creating-a-CloudFront-Distribution.md

 10. Click "Create Distribution" button

 ## Customizing Error Pages
-TODO: rewrite this section to capture 404 and 500 error codes
+One strategy for a simpler website is to redirect 404 and 500 errors to the main index page.
+This may not be desirable if you are trying to use analytics to find broken links.

-We want to respond to any 4xx responses from our S3 bucket with index.html and a 200 status code.
-We are trying to avoid 4xx responses that may be blocked by certain corporate firewalls and proxies, which tend to block 4xx and 5xx responses.
+In this simpler scenario, we want to respond to broken links with a redirect to `index.html` and a 200 status code.
+We are trying to avoid 4xx responses that may be blocked by corporate firewalls and proxies, which tend to block 4xx and 5xx responses.

 1. Click on the ID on the newly created distribution (origin should match your bucket)
 2. "Error Pages" tab > "Create Custom Error Response" button
     * HTTP Error Code: 403: Forbidden